-Your CRM is the brain of your sales operation—it’s the system of record for every customer interaction.
-But a brain needs a nervous system to take action.
+Your CRM is the brain of your sales operation, holding every single customer interaction.
+But a brain can't act on its own—it needs a nervous system.
 A sales engagement platform is that system of action.
-It sits on top of your CRM, using all that valuable data to drive meaningful conversations with prospects across every channel.
+It connects to your CRM, using all that valuable data to drive meaningful conversations with prospects.
 Instead of replacing your CRM, it makes it more powerful by automating outreach and syncing every activity back to the correct record.
-This seamless connection eliminates manual data entry and ensures your entire team is working with up-to-date information.
-In this article, we’ll compare the best sales engagement platforms that integrate deeply with your CRM to turn your data into revenue.
+This seamless connection eliminates manual data entry for good.
+We’ll compare the best sales engagement software that integrates deeply with your CRM to turn your data into revenue.

 Key Takeaways